ismailfaruqi/tech-choices/README.md

 I guess if I have to choose only one operating system for all of my servers, it would be Ubuntu.

+### 13: HTTP Manipulator: Kong

+Kong is excellent to manipulate your HTTP requests.

 ## Programming and Architecture

 ### 1. Programming Language: Java